malcolmgreaves/pyprocut/README.md

 one of which is selectable via supplying the associated number [1-3]:
 1. `python_lib`: A pip-installable python library.
 2. `docker_exe`: A Docker buildable image & associated Python executable program.
+3. "ml": A machine learning project, with HTTP server in Docker.